New Haven Science Fair Program

 - Family Science Nights at 10 select schools to involve the students and parents in a fun, hands-on science experiment for Grades 3-5

-- The Mentor program which pairs mentors with teachers to work with student(s) in an individual or classroom setting
+- The Mentor program which pairs mentors with teachers to work with student(s) in an individual or classroom setting.

 More than 8,000 students from Pre-K through Grade 12 participate annually, with nearly 700 students on-hand to explain the science behind their 260 projects.
-In 2012, more than 60 mentors worked with the students on projects, and nearly 170 judges from local universities, corporations, non-profit agencies and the community evaluated the Science Fair projects.
+Each year, more than 60 mentors worked with the students on projects, and nearly 170 judges from local universities, corporations, non-profit agencies and the community evaluated the Science Fair projects.
 Chamber members are encouraged to volunteer for Family Science Nights, in the mentor program or as a judge.
 We can work with your schedule.